johnantonn/deep-learning/README.md

  5. [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models?specialization=deep-learning)

 ## Note
 The specialization is a work in progress.
-The repo will be updated with the code of the assignments soon!
+The repo will be updated with the code from the assignments soon!